Before we get into how to encourage someone, we should first take a look at empathy and the role it plays in encouraging others.

 - You've got to listen a lot more

-Maybe the person’s just going through a bad day because their favourite necklace broke and doesn’t want to talk to anyone more than they have to.
-In this case, it’s probably just best to let the person figure things out on their own as it’s a relatively minor issue that really doesn’t even need a pep-talk.
+Maybe the person's just going through a bad day because their favourite necklace broke.
+In this case, it's probably just best to let the person figure things out on their own as it's a relatively minor issue that really doesn't even need a pep-talk.

-If a person is clearly distressed and acting in a way that a “level-headed” person probably wouldn’t, talk to the person, ask them about what’s going on and see if you can help.
+If a person is clearly distressed and acting in a way that a "level-headed" person probably wouldn't, talk to the person, ask them about what's going on and sincerely ask how you can help.

-- I would say something like “Hey, I noticed that you look like you’ve got something going on your mind right now.
-I know it’s a bit out of the blue but if you want to talk to me, don’t be ashamed to give me a shout.
-I’m seriously willing to just listen to you and see if there’s any way I can help out at all.”
+- I would say something like "Hey, I noticed that you look like you've got something going on your mind right now.
+I know it's a bit out of the blue but if you want to talk, I'm seriously willing to just listen and see if there's any way I can help out at all."

-If the person doesn’t open up to you, just let them know you’re there for them if they need anyone to talk to.
-Sometimes, the best form of encouragement is just knowing that someone’s there willing to provide you with some support.
+If the person doesn't open up to you, just let them know you're there for them if they need anyone to talk to.
+Sometimes, the best form of encouragement is just knowing that someone is willing to provide you with some support.

 In the case that they did open up to you:

-A better way to go about the situation would be something like “I just heard about your mom.
-If you want to talk, I’m here for you.”.
-Again, it doesn’t have to be complex.
-It’s enough to let people know that you’re willing to help and give some advice when needed.
+A better way to go about the situation would be something like "I just heard about your mom.
+If you want to talk, I'm here for you."

 As with everything, there's a time and a place to try and encourage someone.

-If they’ve just gone through something huge and life changing, you’d probably be better off saving your words of encouragement and just be there for the person.
-Chances are, they won’t even be in the mood to listen to anyone at that point in time.
+If they've just gone through something life changing, you'd probably be better off saving your words of encouragement and just be there for the person until they open up.
+Chances are, they won't even be in the mood to listen to anyone at that point in time.

-Our minds need time to process things so don’t rush into trying to make someone feel livelier and more encouraged.
-Just because someone is down doesn’t mean you automatically have to work on making them feel better right then and there.
+Our minds need time to process things so don't rush into trying to make someone feel better.

 Don't force your "wise words" down their throat